Skip to main content

 Cortisol’s primary metabolic role in a stress response is to ensure a ready supply of energy.
 It does this by promoting gluconeogenesis, the process of creating new glucose in the liver, and by decreasing the sensitivity of peripheral tissues to insulin.

 When this state becomes chronic, it leads to persistently high blood sugar and high insulin levels, a condition known as insulin resistance.
 The body’s cells become less responsive to insulin’s signal to take up glucose, so the pancreas must produce more and more insulin to compensate.
-This state of hyperinsulinemia is a key driver of and has several downstream consequences:
+This state of hyperinsulinemia is a key driver of metabolic syndrome and has several downstream consequences:

 1. Increased Fat Storage ∞ High insulin levels are a powerful signal for the body to store fat, particularly visceral adipose tissue, the metabolically active fat that surrounds the internal organs.